How to make project management work for you.

 Most of these approaches began life as humble suggestions in how to approach projects, but they have since become heavy tools wielded by large companies who will even sell you training and certification in how to use them.

 At Worthers, we try to slip free of the heavy requirements that these approaches demand.
-Instead we head straight for most pragmatic path we can find.
+Instead we head straight for the most pragmatic path we can find.

 What it’s really all about

 Good project management is a simple recipe once you remove the jargon.
 It boils down to a few key aspects.